Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 ## Suggested order

-1. B1, B2, B3: small, isolated fixes that stop data loss.
+Fixed items have been removed from this list.

-2. B5 via I2: close the unauthenticated NetEvents.
+1. B5 via I2: close the unauthenticated NetEvents.
-3. B4: transactional trace save.
-4. I1, which fixes B7, B8, B9 and B19 together.
+2. I1, which fixes B7, B8, B9 and B19 together.
-5. B6, B10–B16: one-line fixes each.
-6. B25, B26, B33: small fixes with a large effect on how bots play.
-7. B27, B28, B29, B34: movement and stuck handling.
-8. B30, B31, B32: spawner and balancing.
-9. B44, B45, B46: one-line vehicle fixes with visible effect.
+3. B35 and B47: the two remaining Medium bugs.
-10. I5, to catch the next batch automatically.
+4. I5, to catch the next batch automatically.
+5. The remaining Low items as time allows.